04 March 2020

 Sources: Ciné-Ressources, Wikiwand, Wikipedia (French), and IMDb.

-For La Terre, see Cinema Europe III, The Other Hollywood, The Music of Light, at YouTube, clip from 3:31-4:52.
+For La Terre, see Cinema Europe III, The Other Hollywood, The Music of Light, at YouTube, a clip from 3:31-4:52.
 For Feu Mathias Pascal, the full film is on YouTube.
 The first scene with Hervé is memorable, see 1:39:08.
 See also Mathias' imagined strangling of Papiano, from 2:12:33.

 No comments: